UttU28/RoziRoti/makeResume/jobSummary.md

 	- Implemented blue-green deployment strategies in AKS to minimize downtime and risk during application updates.
 	- Networking: Configured advanced networking features, such as VNet integration and private link, to securely connect AKS clusters and ACR, ensuring that all communications occur within the Azure network.

+-	**Azure Virtual Networks (VNets)**
+	- Virtual Networks are essential for securely connecting various components of infrastructure, communication between resources, ensuring isolation and segmentation of network traffic.

+	- **Configuration**:
+		-	**Defining Network Segments**
+			-	**Subnets**: VNets can be divided into multiple subnets, each representing a different segment of the network.
+Subnets help in organizing resources logically and controlling traffic flow between different parts of the application.
+			-	**Address Space**: VNets require an IP address range in CIDR notation.
+Subnets within a VNet will have their own address ranges carved out of the VNet’s address space.
+			-	**Network Security Groups (NSGs)**: NSGs are used to control inbound and outbound traffic to network interfaces (NIC), VMs, and subnets.
+They contain security rules that define allowed or denied traffic.
+	- **DNS Settings**:
+		- **Private DNS Zones**: VNets can be linked to Azure DNS private zones for name resolution within the VNet, which helps in managing DNS records for VMs and other resources.
+	- **Peering**:
+		- **VNet Peering**: VNets can be peered to enable resources in different VNets to communicate with each other.
+This is essential for multi-tier applications where components might reside in different VNets for isolation or scaling purposes.

+	- Created Terraform scripts to define and deploy VNets, subnets, NSGs, and VNet Peering Configurations.
+Which all is managed in the Terraform State Files.
+	-	VNets are integrated into the Azure DevOps Pipeline, so it can be used for repeatable and consistent deployments.
+	- **Ansible** Playbooks are further used to configure the VMs and other Resources within **VNets Post-Deployment**
+	- We used ansible for setting up routing, DNS Configuration and Firewall Rules.
+	- The inventory file generated by Terraform in the Blob Storage is used by Ansible to create the dynamic host file to access VMs and configure Network Settings.
+	- VNets are Networking Backbone of **Azure Kubernetes Services** Clusters ensuring secure and efficient communication between containerized applications.
+	- AKS can be configured to use VNet integration, allowing pods to receive IP addresses from the VNet, ensuring seamless communication with other Azure resources.
+	-	**Azure Container Registry** access can be restricted to specific VNets using private endpoints, ensuring that only resources within the VNet can pull images from the registry.
+	- **Docker** containers running in VMs or AKS clusters will utilize the VNet to communicate with each other and other Azure services.
+	-	Network configurations defined at the VNet level ensure that Docker containers can access necessary resources while maintaining isolation and security.

+-	**Azure Active Directory (Azure AD)**
+	- Azure Active Directory (Azure AD) is a cloud-based identity and access management service.
+Providing authentication and authorization for users, applications, and services.
+	- I implemented RBAC for the resources on the infra, serving each team having their own set of infra they can access rest they cant.
+It uses Service principal for verification of the user.
+	- In the DevOps Pipeline the Terraform code creates and manages Azure AD **Service Principals** and assign roles.
+	- Once the Infra is Created with Azure AD configured and if there is any need to update the roles or manage anything on all the resources, we use **Ansible Scripts** that uses **Service Principal** to connect to Azure AD and can manage roles and permissions.
+And can also do Dynamic user creation and group assignments based on inventory data.
+	- Integrated **AKS with Azure AD** to enable secure access to the Kubernetes API, allowing role-based access control within the cluster based on Azure AD identities.

+-	**Azure Monitor**
+	-

+-	**Azure Log Analytics**
+	-

+-	**Azure Key Vault**
+	-

 - **Azure Boards**
 	-